Carles-Figuerola/terraform/CONTRIBUTING.md

 #### Feature Requests

- - [ ] __Search for possible duplicate issues__: It's helpful to keep issues
+ - [ ] __Search for possible duplicate requests__: It's helpful to keep requests
-   consolidated to one thread, so do a quick search on existing issues to check if anybody else has reported the same thing.
+   consolidated to one thread, so do a quick search on existing requests to check if anybody else has reported the same thing.
+You can scope searches by the label "enhancement" to help narrow things down.

  - [ ] __Include a use case description__: In addition to describing the
    behavior of the feature you'd like to see added, it's helpful to also lay